Morrison Carbon Project 7

 Project Information:

-Morrison Carbon Project 7 is a soil carbon sequestration project located approximately 5km northwest of the town of Goomalling in the Central Wheatbelt region of Western Australia.
-Registered in April 2022, the project covers a specific area of 127.75 hectares within a larger agricultural enterprise.
+Morrison Carbon Project 7 is a soil carbon project located approximately 5km west of Goomalling in the Wheatbelt region of Western Australia, roughly 130km northeast of Perth.
+It was registered in April 2022 and covers a project area of 127.75ha.